 Important information for dog owners

-In 2011, Berlin was voted Germany’s most dog-friendly city.
+In 2011 and in 2012, Berlin was voted Germany’s most dog-friendly city.
 Dog owners, Berliners and tourists enjoy the city accompanied by their dogs.
 To make life in the capital city as pleasant as possible for everyone, a number of rules apply in public spaces.